TN 97 (08-24)

 An individual must have a legal right to access property.
 Despite having an ownership interest, property cannot be a resource if the owner lacks the legal ability to access funds for spending or to convert noncash property into cash (SI 01110.100).

-The fact that an owner does not have physical possession of property does not mean it is not his/her resource, provided the owner still has the legal ability to spend it or convert it to cash.
+The fact that an owner does not have physical possession of property does not mean it is not their resource, provided the owner still has the legal ability to spend it or convert it to cash.
 However, see SI 01140.240 if a U.S. Savings Bond is involved.

 3. Legal Ability to Use For Personal Support and Maintenance